tdrose01/EHR-ENG2/README.md

 4. **System Status**
   - Access via `/status` route
-  - Displays API and database availability
+  - Displays API and database availability even when the database is offline

 ## 🏗️ Project Structure